oksmith/BoJo-tweets/README.md

 11. Black Lives Matter protests

-The plot below shows how these topics evolve over time, by plotting the most dominant topic's contribution each day:
+The plot below shows how the conversation changes over time, by plotting the most dominant topic's contribution each day:
 ![Dominant topics over time](images/Dominant_topics_over_time.png)

 Some interesting things showed up, like the fact "statue" is one of the highest-scoring keywords in the BLM topic #11.
 People who were tweeting about these protests were also tweeting a lot about statues.
 [I wonder why.](https://en.wikipedia.org/wiki/Statue_of_Edward_Colston#Toppling_and_removal)

-Also, the most focused topic award goes to Dominic Cummings, it definitely contains the least spillover into other topics.
+Also, the most focused topic award goes to Dominic Cummings, it definitely contains the least spillover into other groups.
 The top 10 key words are all directly related to his drive to Durham.
 The top keywords are:
 `cummings, dominic_cummings, sack, dominiccummings, lockdown, parent, drive, dom, mile, durham`.

-There are two topics which are election-related.
+There are two election-related themes.
 One of them captures the Twitter hashtag _#BackBoris_ and contains other positive keywords such as `congratulation, unite, mandate, nh_billion, backboris, congrats, victory` where `nh_billion` is a processed version of phrases to do with funding the NHS.
 This topic is more dominant in the build-up to the Tory leadership election.

 The other election-related topic captures the _#LiarJohnson_ hashtag as well as keywords such as `ge2019, hospital, nurse, scrutiny, coward, liarjohnson, marr, poverty` and here `marr` refers to Boris' [appearance](https://www.bbc.co.uk/news/av/uk-politics-21916721) on the Andrew Marr show.
-This topic is more dominant around the general election in 2019.
+This theme is more dominant around the general election in 2019.

 Despite some of the topics having obvious human interpretations, others are less clear-cut.
-For example, there are two or three topics with keywords surrounding "coronavirus", but each time there are different secondary keywords which indicate where the coronavirus conversation has changed over time.
+For example, there are two or three with keywords regarding "coronavirus", but each time there are different secondary keywords which indicate how the coronavirus conversation has changed over time.
 In the early stages of the lockdown, everyone was talking about "essential travel", "staying home" and "Italy", whereas in the later stages of 2020 the conversation shifted more to be about "masks", "pubs" (classic UK) and "teachers".